What Businesses and Users Need to Know About the New Yelp Page Pop-up Display

 They are sometimes hidden below the fold, making them inaccessible.

-This lack of accessibility not only diminishes the user experience but also actively hurts conversions for businesses that rely on Yelp to generate leads.
+This lack of accessibility hurts the user experience and reduces conversions for businesses that rely on Yelp to generate leads.

 3. UI Design and Functionality Problems

-• Popup Not Closing: Since there is no scrolling function, the user has only two options: close the page and/or go back to search again.
-Yelp is using the popup as a landing page with fewer options for Users.
+• Pop-up Not Closing: Since there is no scroll function, the user has only two options: close the page or go back to search.
+Yelp is using the pop-up as a landing page with fewer options for Users.
 This forces users to reload the page or use the back button.

-All of these contribute to a cluttered and frustrating user interface, which undermines the goal of enhancing usability.
+All of these contribute to a cluttered, frustrating user interface that undermines the goal of enhancing usability.

 4. Ads and Sponsored Content Intrusion

-• This leads to user distrust and a high bounce rate, as it disrupts the perceived credibility and authenticity of the information.
+• This leads to user distrust and a high bounce rate because it undermines the perceived credibility and authenticity of the information.

 For paying advertisers, this also raises concern.
 If their listing is subject to this type of behavior, their ad dollars may not be driving the expected level of visibility or engagement.